Perspective: Side view

 Fighting Hiro, usually hand to hand, but can find additional weapons, such as - stars or daggers.
 Enemies do not behave aggressively, go straight to you and give themselves to be beaten; They can give change only occasionally and if they do not press the strike button in time.
 The danger is represented by all kinds of traps and falls from a height.

 The game has gained some fame in our country on the Spectrum, but we suggest that you familiarize yourself with the version for the Commodore Amiga, which is closest to the author's idea (since, in fact, differs little from the original source for the Atari ST).
-In addition to the addictive gameplay and excellent for its time graphics in Switchblade are also amazing music, both in the screensaver and in the game itself.
+In addition to the addictive gameplay and excellent for its time graphics in Switchblade are also amazing music, both in the cutscene and in the game itself.
 Wrote her wonderful musician with Commodore 64 - Ben Daglish.
 A unique classic of the platform genre, mandatory for familiarization!